HM receives ambassadors' credentials

 HM receives ambassadors’ credentials

-Muscat: His Majesty Sultan Haitham Bin Tarik received separately at Al Barakah Palace this morning credentials of a number of ambassadors of the sisterly and friendly countries accredited to the Sultanate.
+Muscat: His Majesty Sultan Haitham Bin Tarik received separately at Al Barakah Palace this morning credentials of a number of ambassadors of friendly countries accredited to the Sultanate.